Angola Map | HD Political Map of Angola

 Disclaimer: All efforts have been made to make this image accurate.
 However Mapping Digiworld Pvt Ltd and its directors do not own any responsibility for the correctness or authenticity of the same.

-Angola is a country situated in southwestern portion of the African Continent.
+Angola is a country situated in the southwestern portion of the African continent.
 It gained independence from Portugal in 1975 and has since been marked by civil war, political instability, and poverty.
 However, in recent years, the country has experienced economic growth driven by its rich oil and diamond reserves.
 Despite this growth, a significant portion of the population still lives in poverty, and the government has faced criticism for widespread corruption and a lack of democratic freedoms.

 History:

 The history of Angola can be traced back to the Kingdom of Kongo, which was established in the 14th century and lasted until the 19th century.
-During this time, the Kingdom of Kongo was a major center of trade and diplomacy, and had close ties with Portugal.
+During this time, the Kingdom of Kongo was a major center of trade and diplomacy and had close ties with Portugal.
 In the late 19th century, Portugal established colonies in Angola and other parts of Africa, and the territory became an important source of raw materials and labor for Portugal.

 During the 20th century, Angola became a focal point for anti-colonial struggles, with various independence movements emerging.
 After a long and bloody war, Angola gained independence from Portugal in 1975.
 However, the country was soon plunged into a civil war that lasted for 27 years, with various factions vying for control.
 The war officially ended in 2002, and since then Angola has been working to rebuild its infrastructure and economy.